 Magento, the popular ecommerce platform has moved on from Magento 1 (M1) to Magento 2 (M2).
 If you own a Magento 1 e-commerce Store, you must consider moving along and upgrading Magento to the latest version to maximise on the changes and improvements that the newer platform offers and to protect your online store from the pitfalls of the earlier major release.
 Here are some timelines and details of the platform to help you make this decision better.

 Strengths of Magento 2

 Magento 2 performs better than Magento 1 in all use cases.
 It comes with an enhanced indexer that helps increase its query performance speed.
-It has proven to have shown increased server response time, database flexibility and scalability to handle peak loads.
-Magento v2 supports Varnish Cache out of the box
+It has proven to show increases in server response time, database flexibility and scalability to handle peak loads.
+Magento v2 supports Varnish Cache out of the box.

 M2 has a new streamlined checkout experience and an ajax `Add to cart` feature, ensuring a smoother path to checkout for the web customer to complete the purchase in the Store.

 Magento 2 boasts of a brand new architecture, coding structure, and database design.
 Magento 2 supports advanced technologies such as CSS3, HTML5 for theming..
 It uses JQuery instead of prototype.js.
 Magento 2 also is equipped with two fully responsive blank themes “Blank” and “Luma”.
 Magento 2.3 also boasts of Progressing Web Apps and GraphQL.